Xv1ous/godot-rougelike/README.md

 The dungeon generator creates:
 - A spawn room at the start
-- Multiple intermediate rooms connected by hallways
+- Multiple intermediate rooms
 - Special rooms randomly placed
 - An end room at the final level

-Rooms are connected with procedurally generated corridors that ensure proper navigation between rooms.
+Rooms are procedurally generated with proper navigation meshes for enemy pathfinding.

+## Combat System

+- **Player Attacks**: Click to perform basic attacks, hold for charge attacks
+- **Knockback**: Both player and enemies are knocked back when taking damage
+- **Invincibility Frames**: Brief invincibility after taking damage with visual feedback
+- **Enemy AI**: Enemies use navigation system to chase the player

 ## Development

 ### Testing
-- Use `Rooms/dungeon_generator_test.tscn` to test dungeon generation
+- Run the game from the main menu to test dungeon generation
-- Adjust parameters in the test scene to see different dungeon layouts
+- Adjust parameters in `Rooms/Scripts/rooms.gd` to see different dungeon layouts

 ### Adding New Rooms
-1. Create a new room scene in the `Rooms/` folder
+1. Create a new room scene in the `Rooms/Scenes/` folder
-2. Add it to the appropriate array in `rooms.gd`:
+2. Add it to the appropriate array in `Rooms/Scripts/rooms.gd`:
    - `SPAWN_ROOMS` for spawn rooms
    - `INTERMEDIATE_ROOMS` for regular rooms
    - `SPECIAL_ROOMS` for special rooms
    - `END_ROOMS` for end rooms

+### Adding New Enemies
+1. Create a new enemy scene in `Character/Scenes/Enemies/`
+2. Create a new enemy script in `Character/Scripts/Enemies/` that extends `Enemy`
+3. Add the enemy scene to the `ENEMY_SCENES` array in `Rooms/Scripts/room.gd`

 ## Assets